EricomSoftwareLtd/Shield/Shield-Service-Changelog.md

 ### New Features

 - Automatically Add User Location on Google URLs (google.com/youtube.com) (SHIELD-9702)
--     gmail is not supported yet
--     May require to clean browser cache
+- Notes: gmail is not supported yet, May require to clean browser cache
 - Suspected Sites (URL) Detection in White (SHIELD-9832)

 ### Enhancements